-Putting Privacy by Design and by Default in Practice: Unveiling the internal inconsistencies of the General Data Protection Regulation (GDPR) and propounding solutions *
+Putting Privacy by Design and by Default in Practice: Unveiling the internal inconsistencies and external constraints of the General Data Protection Regulation (GDPR) and propounding solutions *

 My Thesis investigates GDPR’s internal inconsistencies and external constraints, towards the realization of Privacy by Design and Privacy by Default (PbDD).
 It also looks at how the rights to privacy and data protection have been accosted by the emerging of new data processing paradigms such as big-data analytics, digital marketing targeting and profiling, and “new to the world” technologies.